oolorg/opnfv-functest-vnf/README.md

 Proposal of new VNF onboarding for Danube Functest
 ==================================================
+This Poc is testing for BGP, In Future we will support other Protocol and other VNF.

 ##1.
 Background
 Firstly, I explain the background of our Proposal.
 ETSI Proposed to NFV Architecture, And there are many open source VNF For example VyOS , OpenvSwitch , etc .And there are VNF Appliance from Existing vendor.For example ,VyOS and Vyatta Core Core from Brocade, CSR1000V from cisco and more.
 But, currently there is not any standardized platform for testing VNF Appliance auto matically.